Mean Street Posse

-The Mean Street Posse (also initially known as the Greenwich Posse) was a professional wrestling stable in the World Wrestling Federation.
-The group consisted of Pete Gas, Rodney, and Joey Abs.
-The Posse's gimmick was that they were friends of Shane McMahon from the "mean streets" of Greenwich, Connecticut, and were from a similarly upper class background.
+The Mean Street Posse was a short-lived professional wrestling stable in the World Wrestling Federation.
+The group consisted of Pete Gas, Rodney, occasionally Shane McMahon serving as the hype man/leader and Joey Abs.
+The Posse's gimmick was that they were friends of Shane McMahon from the "mean streets" of Greenwich, Connecticut, and were from a similarly upper class background (excluding Shane).
 This was emphasized by their attire of sweater vests and dress pants.

 History

 Gas and Rodney were legitimate school friends of Shane McMahon, whereas Joey Abs was already a professional wrestler who was brought in to be the 'worker' of the group.
 The Posse was closely allied with Shane McMahon, often helping him defend the European Championship throughout early 1999.
-At the beginning, the group also featured two other members named Willie Green and Billy P. It is unknown as to why they were pulled from the group, and who portrayed them remains largely unknown also.
+At the beginning, the group also featured other members named Willie Green, Billy Pete and Sir Horowitz.
+It is unknown as to why they were pulled from the group, and who portrayed them remains largely unknown also.
 They were only ever featured in sporadic backstage segments and in the crowd for WrestleMania XV.
 The new three membered Posse attempted to help McMahon defeat Test at SummerSlam, but were unsuccessful.
 After they turned on Shane, the Posse were relegated to being enhancement talents, losing to teams such as the Dudley Boyz, The Holly Cousins and Too Cool.
 Despite this, Gas would manage to briefly hold the Hardcore Championship.
 At WrestleMania 2000, all three members of the Posse would briefly win the Hardcore Title.
 They then began a short-lived program with Edge and Christian, in which the Posse was hired to steal the Tag Team Championship from the Hardy Boyz.
 On the October 8, 2000 episode of Sunday Night Heat, Gas and Rodney faced the Hardy Boyz for the title, but they were unsuccessful.
 Abs was then involved in a short-lived storyline with Stephanie McMahon, where it was revealed that they were ex-lovers.